nitesh-jaswal/side-projects-py/api-projects/currency-convertor/README.md

 1. **Version 1**:
   * Make a python module that has hard-coded values for INR to USD and USD to INR conversion.
 Feel free to add as many other combinations of currencies that you want.
-  * The module must have a function called convert that takes in two string parameters indicating `from` and `to` values of the currency to exchange and a non-negative integer `value` of the amount to be converted.
+  * The module must have a function called convert that takes in two string parameters indicating `from` and `to` values of the currency to exchange and a non-negative floar `value` of the amount to be converted.
   * Return the converted value(`float`) along with the rate of conversion(`float`)